 Be prepared to do work.
 The class is an hour long and we were moving THE ENTIRE TIME.
 Our muscles were burning and our bodies were covered in sweat.
 Thankfully we brought extra clothes to change into otherwise there would have been a wet white tee-shirt contest taking place in the streets of the North End.

-We arrived at the club 15 minutes early to sign our lives away and claim a heavy bag at the edge of the room.
+We arrived at Title Boxing North Station 15 minutes early to sign our lives away and claim a heavy bag at the edge of the room.
 There were a number of trainers available to assist us newbies with hand wraps and fit us with a pair of Title Boxing gloves.
 Side note: wearing a pair of boxing gloves makes your feel like a total badass even if you don’t know how to box.
 If you’re a total newbie and don’t know what a jab is, try to get a bag as close as possible to the instructor, or just show up a few minutes early and get a quick synopsis from your instructor.

 The actual class was broken down into three segments: a 15 minute warm up, eight 3-minute boxing rounds, and a 15 minute core/ab session.
 The warm up left no muscle untouched as we were jumping, squatting, crunching, lunging, and dying for a break.
 Once that was over, we had 30 seconds to get our gloves on before the boxing began.
 Aaron had us doing basic boxing combinations including jabs, crosses, hooks, and uppercuts.
 The class is for all fitness levels which was quite apparent as we observed a group of women gently tapping the bag, probably worried about ruining their gel manicure.